-Messina is the main entry point for all sea and train traffic coming to Sicily from the mainland and as a result it’s essentially a rather ugly ferry port that has been racked by devastating earthquakes in its relatively recent history.
-Some old buildings do remain though and you get nice views from the monuments at the top of the town.
+Messina is the main entry point for all sea and train traffic coming to Sicily from the mainland so first impressions are that it’s a rather ugly ferry port.
+Appearances aren’t helped by the fact that it was racked by a devastating earthquake in 1908.
+However, some old buildings do remain and in addition you can get nice views from the monuments at the top of the town.

-This first restaurant is the best thing about Messina for me .
+For me this restaurant is the best thing about Messina…

-Il Padrino (Elementary A+) , Via Santa Celia, Closed Saturday evening and Sunday.
+Al Padrino (Elementary A+) , 54/56 Via Santa Celia, Closed Saturday evening and Sunday.
 GEM ALERT!

 From the Hotel Liberty, turn right and right into Piazza Republica and go straight down Via Giuseppe la Farina.
 Via Santa Celia is the 9th left, it’s next to the white and red awning on the left as you turn the corner, about 10 mins walk).